QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

     @show myval;

 Unlearning Object Oriented (OO) Programming (Advanced)
 ------------------------------------------------------------
-(see `Types <https://docs.julialang.org/en/v1/manual/types/#man-types-1>`_ for more on OO vs. generic types)
+See `Types <https://docs.julialang.org/en/v1/manual/types/#man-types-1>`_ for more on OO vs. generic types

 If you have never used programming languages such as C++, Java, Python, etc., then the type hierarchies above may seem unfamiliar and abstract--but there is no need to read this section

 Otherwise, if you have used object-oriented programming (OOP) in those languages, then some of the concepts in these lecture notes will appear familiar

 **Don't be fooled!**

-The superficial similarity can lead to misuse: types are *not* just classes with poor encapsulation, and methods are not simply the equivalent to member functions with the order of arguments swapped
+The superficial similarity can lead to misuse: types are *not* just classes with poor encapsulation, and methods are *not* simply the equivalent to member functions with the order of arguments swapped

 In particular, previous OO knowledge often leads people to write Julia code such as